gitname/sediment-api/README.md

 ## Overview

-This repository contains Python scripts people can use to extract data from a CSV file, store that data in a MongoDB database, and provide access to that data via an HTTP API.
+This repository contains Python scripts people can use to extract data from CSV files, store that data in a MongoDB database, and provide access to that data via an HTTP API.

 The scripts are:

 1. `parser/parser.py`: A file parser people can use to extract data from a CSV file and insert it into a database
-2. `server/server.py`: A web server people can use to access that data via an HTTP API
+2. `server/server.py`: A web server people can use to provide access to that data via an HTTP API

 Here's a diagram showing how data flows into, between, and out of those scripts.